 California mechanic liens do not need to be notarized, but you must sign it under a “verification statement,” which is a statement whereby you verify the facts alleged to be true.

-Once you get through these 8 steps, you’ll have a completed mechanics lien form ready to go.
+You should now have a completed mechanics lien form ready to go.
 But you’re not done yet.
 Your next step – even before filing – is to get a copy sent for delivery to the property owner.